 - Removing bottlenecks.
 Finally, in some cases, you invest to remove a bottleneck.
 This sort of investment requires a bit different approach, especially when it comes to estimating the potential benefit related to removing the bottleneck.

 That’s in short when it comes to financial analyses.
 If you want to check how to do such analyses in practice check my online course Financial Analysis for Management Consultants & Analysts with more than 5 hours of content that will show you how to conduct financial analysis in Excel.
-You will also get there plenty of examples of financial analyses done during consulting projects
+You will also get in the course plenty of examples of financial analyses done during consulting projects